The building consent process depends on the nature of the work you are planning.

 The building must also continue to comply with the other provisions of the Building Code to at least the same extent as before the subdivision application was made.

-Guidelines for Geotechnical Site Investigation for Residential Building Consents in Hastings District (June 2019).
+Refer to the Geotechnical Site Investigation Guidelines for Residential Building Consents (June 2019), section 7.3.1.

 Interactive GNS liquefaction indicator maps are available through the Hawke's Bay Emergency Management Group website.